 Directees often express a desire for guidance in their spiritual practices or their use of scripture or other spiritual reading.
 If you and your director surface some practices or readings that you might like to try, your guide will be checking with you to see how those practices are coming along.
 It is expected that the directee will prepare for the upcoming session with some reflection.
 Reviewing one’s journal if applicable, or simply a quiet time of reviewing the past month is helpful preparation for the session.

 What are some practical details about Spiritual Direction?

-Most directors charge a fee.
-Some have a fee range and you choose what is best for you within that range.
-Here in Central Illinois expect to pay a fee in the $30 to $60 range for a one hour session.
-It is helpful if you have the fee prepared ahead, i.e. the cash ready or the check made out.
+Most directors charge a fee or ask for a donation/free will offering be made to the church or a cause.
+Here in Central Illinois the request for pay or donation is in the $30 to $60 range for a one hour session.
 Some directors do not charge a fee for the first “come and see” session.
 Often there is a reduced fee for students or retired persons.
 Financial concerns can usually be worked out.
 Generally a person would not be turned away because of inability to pay.

 The decision to enter the relationship must be done prayerfully and must be a “good fit” for both directee and director.
 Some directors ask that once you have entered into the spiritual guidance relationship, you commit to it for a period of four to six months in order to give it an adequate chance to develop.
 Other directors ask each time, “Would you like to schedule another appointment?”
 The decision by either party to withdraw from the relationship is to be respected by both persons.